AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 **In AdGuard for Windows, Mac, and Android**, we use a stylesheet injected into the page.
 The priority of cosmetic rules is the same as any other websites' CSS stylesheet.
 But there is a limitation: [element hiding](#elemhide-syntax) and [CSS rules](#cosmetic-css-rules) cannot override inline styles.
 In such cases, it's recommended to use extended selectors or HTML filtering.

-**In AdGuard Browser extensions**, the so called "user stylesheets" are used.
+**In AdGuard Browser extension**, the so called "user stylesheets" are used.
 They have higher priority than even the inline styles.

 **Extended CSS selectors** use Javascript to work and basically add an inline style themselves, therefore they can override any style.